 In his first international meet following the Olympic Games, Hwang won his first piece of international hardware.
 In the 200 freestyle, he swam a perfect race to touch first by just .03 in a time of 1:41.60.
-He also competed in the 100 free, finishing 6th in the final and breaking South Korean records in both semi-finals (46.46) and finals (46.34).
+He also competed in the 100 free, finishing 6th in the final and breaking South Korean records in both semi-final (46.46) and final (46.34).

 2022 World Championships

 In Budapest, Hwang started in the 200 free, where he moved through prelims and semis before dropping a PB in the final.
 He clocked a 1:44.47 to not only go his best time but earn silver behind fellow teenage star David Popovici.